This is the way the world ends,

 "Have ya seen her?
 I'd give anythin' to see her stripped down."

 I roll my eyes.
-"Careful, Morita, you're perversion is showing."
+"Careful, Morita, your perversion is showing."

 He smirks.
 "Always, babe, always."

 I chuckle.
 "Nice list.
-I notice that there're a lot of new people, although Takagi's still on it."
+I'm glad there're a lot of new people, although I wish you'd take Takagi off."

 "Just waitin' for her to yes," he says, eyes bright with determination.
-"Maybe when I get my band together, she'll see how much I'm worth."
+"Maybe when I get my band together, she'll see how great I am."

-"You can do so much better than her, though," I reprimand.
+"You can do so much better than her," I reprimand.
 "And why are Rei and I on it?
 You shouldn't fantasize about other people's girlfriends."